booker1337/booker_mvp/docs/API.md

 ## POST /auth/signup

+### Summary:
+- Encrypt the password
+- Makes username lowercase with first letter capitalized
+- Ensures unique email/username
+- Create a new document in the `users` collection
+- Generate a JWT and return it to the client

 ### Payload
 ```
   email: String
   username: String
   password: String
 ```

 ### -- valid response payload --
 Response: `200`
 ```